feathr-ai/feathr/docs/how-to-guides/feathr-udfs.md

 ### Best Practices

-1. One best practice is if you have multiple transformation that you want to define for one input source, you can define multiple UDFs.
-For example, as shown below, for the same input source, you can define different input UDFs and define completely different features over those two UDFs.
+One best practice is if you have multiple transformation that you want to define for one input source, you can define multiple UDFs.
+For example, for the same input source, you can define different input UDFs and define completely different features over those two UDFs.
 Refer to [Illustration on How Feathr UDF works](#illustration-on-how-feathr-udf-works) for an illustration.

 ### UDF with PySpark Support